khanasif786/cpu_mining/README.md

 This file is currently set to mine dogecoin in my wallet using cpu and also only 2 logical cores are used in my case.
 Changes in this file that have to be done depends on your choice and cpu.

-You have to generate your own json file to do this follow this procedure:
+You have to generate your own json file, To do this follow this procedure:

 *STEP 1:* Go to [xmrig wizard](https://xmrig.com/wizard).

 *STEP 2:* Click New configuration -> add pool -> select your pool website.

-`NOTE: if your custom pool website is not listed just click any one of them and proceed.I am also using unminable.com that is also not present there.`
+`NOTE: if your custom pool website is not listed just click any one of them and proceed.
+I am also using unminable.com that is also not present there.`

 *STEP 3:* In backends select CPU.